 Anti-Aging Treatments and Procedures

-There are many noninvasive treatments available that can reduce the signs and effects of aging, from microdermabrasion and lasers, to anti-aging supplements and home remedies, to injectables and chemical peels.
+There are many noninvasive treatments available that can reduce mild signs and effects of aging including microdermabrasion, laser treatments, chemical peels, fillers and botox injections.

-- Typically used to eliminate wrinkles between the eyes, across the forehead and around the eyes, Botox injections feature purified toxins that prevent your muscles from contracting under the skin and last up to four months
+Botox injections are used to eliminate wrinkles around and between the eyes, and across the forehead.
+Botox solutions are composed of purified toxins that prevent the muscles from contracting under the skin.
+This smooths the appearance of wrinkles for up to four months.

 Anti-Aging Home Remedies